 Another crucial tool that is not given much importance are torque wrenches.
 These tools are as important as flange facing tools.
 As bolts also tend to loosen due to the constant vibrations in the flange, the bolts need to be tightened accurately to reduce the possibilities of bolt loosening.
 These tools ensure controlled bolting in flanges and avoid the chances of leakages by offering consistent bolt load.

-To achieve controlled bolting, we recommend using power torque wrenches like hydraulic, pneumatic or battery torque wrenches over manual or clicker wrenches.
+To achieve controlled bolting, we recommend using power torque tools like hydraulic, pneumatic or battery torque wrenches over manual or clicker wrenches.
 As power torque wrenches offer higher accuracy with minimum effort, time, and manpower to precision bolting.
 Manual torque wrenches do not offer controlled Torquing increasing the possibility of leakages.

 Hydraulic torque wrenches offer the highest accuracy i.e. +/-3%.
 We check the accuracy of bolt tightening by conducting hydrotesting, where gases/liquids are pumped on to the flanges at different pressure to do a leakage check.